ddewaele/ddewaele.github.io/_posts/2016-12-30-http-communication-with-apache-nifi.md

 ### Flow definition

+So far we've looked at 2 processors that act as a client.
+They go out and access HTTP based resources.
+Nifi itself also comes with a processor that can create an HTTP based resources so that external clients can call the processor.

-The [ListenHTTP processor](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi.processors.standard.ListenHTTP/) starts an HTTP endpoint / web server.
+The [ListenHTTP processor](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi.processors.standard.ListenHTTP/) is such a processor.
+It starts an HTTP endpoint / web server.
 As such you can think of it as a server component.

 Nifi runs by default on port 8080, and can be accessed using [http://localhost:8080/nifi](http://localhost:8080/nifi).
 When you start a ListenHTTP processor you start an additional webserver for the sole purpose of handling requests from external clients and converting those requests into Flowfiles that you use within your flow.